dr-wojak/econ/README.md

 ## Institutional Efficiency

 Institutional efficiency is grounded in information thermodynamics.
 Value systems are information-processing architectures where institutional design determines the energy cost of state transitions.
 Systems that externalise exploratory computation into low-erasure substrates outperform those that bind exploration directly to high-erasure commitments.
-This principle can be formalised through Raiffa's negotiation architecture, demonstrate its application to multi-fungibility optimisation, and prove its implementation in Marlowe smart contracts via bisimulation.
+This principle can be formalised through Raiffa's negotiation method, demonstrate its application to multi-fungibility optimisation, and prove its implementation in Marlowe smart contracts via bisimulation.
 This framework reveals why certain institutional structures—from market-making to blockchain consensus—converge on similar thermodynamic topologies despite operating in different domains.

-**Howard Raiffa's Architecture**
+**Howard Raiffa's Method**
 [Mock Pseudo-Negotiations With Surrogate Disputants](https://github.com/dr-wojak/econ/blob/main/Mock%20Pseudo-Negotiations%20With%20Surrogate%20Disputants%20-%20Raiffa.pdf)